ctrekker/PlutoPublish.jl/README.md

 (@v1.7) pkg> add PlutoPublish
 ```

 Now start a Pluto server __with the publisher enabled__.
-This _will not_ publish any notebooks without explicit permission later.
+This _will not_ publish any notebooks without explicit action later.

 ```julia
 using Pluto, PlutoPublish